What is your role as a student?

 - Planning ahead.

-You should always anticipate your short-term and long-term needs and work with your advisor early and often to prepare for and meet those needs.
+You should always anticipate your short-term and long-term needs and work with an academic advisor early and often to prepare for and meet those needs.

 - Scheduling an appointment with your advisor.